 Yet absolute control doesn’t exist.

-By not judging — giving them the message that you know they’re trying.
+You can help by not judging and by giving them the respectful message that you know they’re trying.